Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Theoretical Foundation

-Additionally, Memory Bear incorporates an emotional-salience weighting mechanism inspired by the biological basis of enhanced memory for emotionally charged events.
-Structures such as the amygdala assign greater weight to emotionally significant information, promoting its consolidation and prioritizing its retrieval.
-Correspondingly, Memory Bear assigns higher importance to emotionally salient or user-marked key information to ensure that content closely tied to user affective experience is more easily retrieved and utilized in subsequent interactions.
-This design enhances the warmth and personalization of human-AI interaction—for instance, by paying more attention to patient anxiety during medical consultations or tracking learners’ interests and emotional feedback in educational scenarios.
+Additionally, Memory Bear incorporates an emotional-salience weighting mechanism inspired by the neuroscientific findings that emotionally significant events are preferentially consolidated in biological memory systems.
+In the human brain, structures such as the amygdala enhance the encoding and retrieval of affective salient information.
+Analogously, Memory Bear assigns higher importance to emotionally salient or user-designated key information, ensuring that content closely tied to user affective experience is prioritized in subsequent interactions.
+This design enhances the personalization relational sensitivity of human-AI interaction—for instance, by attending to patient anxiety in medical consultations or tracking learners’ evolving interests and emotional feedback in educational settings.

-By integrating these principles from cognitive science and cognitive modeling, Memory Bear aims to construct a human-like dynamic memory system capable of continuously encoding new information, integrating multimodal knowledge, retrieving related memories through associative mechanisms, and intelligently forgetting irrelevant data.
-This cognitively inspired design provides the theoretical foundation for endowing large models with the abilities to understand, associate, and apply information.
-In essence, Memory Bear extracts and engineers the core insights from human neural memory mechanisms and classic cognitive theories such as ACT-R, providing a practical pathway for AI to advance toward higher-level cognitive intelligence.
+By synthesizing insights from cognitive science and cognitive modeling, Memory Bear seeks to construct a human-inspired dynamic memory system capable of continuously encoding new information, integrating multimodal knowledge, retrieving related memories through associative mechanisms, and selectively forgetting irrelevant data.
+This cognitively grounded design establishes the theoretical foundation for equipping large models with more robust abilities to understand, associate, and apply information.
+In essence, Memory Bear translates the core insights from human neural memory mechanisms and classic cognitive theories such as ACT-R into an engineered architecture, offering a practical pathway toward more cognitively advanced AI systems.